-The Company recognized \$41.2 million of transaction-related costs, including legal, accounting, severance, debt financing, interest and other related fees that were expensed in fiscal 2014.
-Approximately \$33.3 million of these costs are included in the consolidated statements of income in operating expenses within SMG&A expenses and approximately \$7.9 million are in the consolidated statements of income within nonoperating expenses.
-The Company may incur additional transaction-related costs within the next twelve months related to the Acquisition that will be expensed as incurred.
+The Company recognized \$50.9 million of transaction-related costs, including legal, accounting, severance, debt financing, interest and other related fees, of which approximately \$9.7 million and \$41.2 million were expensed in fiscal 2015 and fiscal 2014, respectively.
+Approximately \$9.7 million of these costs are included in the consolidated statements of income in operating expenses within SMG&A expenses for fiscal 2015.
+Approximately \$33.3 million of these costs are included in the consolidated statements of income in operating expenses within SMG&A expenses for fiscal 2014, and approximately \$7.9 million of these costs are included in the consolidated statements of income within nonoperating expenses for fiscal 2014.

-The following unaudited pro forma consolidated financial information presents the Company's combined results of operations after giving effect to the Acquisition and assumes that the Acquisition, which closed on July 22, 2014, was completed on November 4, 2012 (the first day of the Company's 2013 fiscal year).
+The following unaudited pro forma consolidated financial information presents the Company's combined results of operations after giving effect to the Acquisition and assumes that the Acquisition, which closed on July 22, 2014, was completed on November 4, 2012 (the first day of the Company's fiscal 2013).
 The pro forma consolidated financial information has been calculated after applying the Company's accounting policies and includes adjustments for amortization expense of acquired intangible assets, transaction-related costs, a step-up in the value of acquired inventory and property, plant and equipment, and interest expense for the debt incurred to fund the Acquisition, together with the consequential tax effects.
 These pro forma results have been prepared for comparative purposes only and do not purport to be indicative of the operating results of the Company that would have been achieved had the Acquisition actually taken place on November 4, 2012.
 In addition, these results are not intended to be a projection of future results and do not reflect events that may occur after the Acquisition, including but not limited to revenue enhancements, cost savings or operating synergies that the combined Company may achieve as a result of the Acquisition.

+(thousands, except per share data)

+2014 2013

-(thousands, except per share data) Pro Forma Fiscal Year 2014 2013 Revenue \$ 3,075,468 \$ 2,907,504 Net income \$ 778,049 \$ 641,217 Basic net income per common share \$ 2.48 \$ 2.08 Diluted net income per common share \$ 2.44 \$ 2.04
+Revenue \$ 3,075,468 \$ 2,907,504

+Net income \$ 778,049 \$ 641,217

+Basic net income per common share \$ 2.48 \$ 2.08

+Diluted net income per common share \$ 2.44 \$ 2.04